Is NCERT Enough for NEET Preparation? Subject-Wise Practical Breakdown

 Is NCERT Enough for NEET Physics?

-The short answer is no, NCERT is definitely not enough for NEET Physics.
+The short answer is no; NCERT is definitely not enough for NEET Physics.
 Physics demands an understanding of numerical problems, conceptual variations, and the ability to convert this knowledge accurately in the exam under immense time pressure.
 While NCERT can give you the knowledge, the speed & accuracy come from constant practice of problem solving, MCQs, & PYQs of chapters like mechanics, thermodynamics, electromagnetism, optics, modern physics, and so on.

 Is NCERT Enough for NEET Chemistry?

-Unlike Biology, where NCERT is the centre, and Physics, where conceptual understanding & intense practice are the only solution, Chemistry lies in the middle.
+Unlike Biology, where NCERT is the centre, and Physics, where conceptual understanding & intense practice are the only solutions, Chemistry lies in the middle.
 It requires both: Inorganic Chemistry demands absolute control over NCERT knowledge since most questions asked here are fact-based.
 For the other two sections, NCERT is useful for Organic Chemistry, but an in-depth understanding of mechanisms is highly needed.
 For Physical Chemistry, NCERT is definitely not enough since it requires numerical ability, an approximation sense, and timed problem-solving.

 Is NCERT Enough to Score 650 in NEET 2027?